TheRensselaerIDEA/TrialEquityApplication/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-NOTE: We are continuously working on improving the tool.
-So if you could not open the tool, please wait for a few minutes since we may update the tool.
-Thanks!

-[**TrialEquity**]( https://miao-qi-rpi-app.shinyapps.io/TrialEquity/) is an interactive web-based R-Shiny app founded upon our novel randomized clinical trial (RCT) inequity metrics derived from machine learning fairness measures.
+[**TrialEquity**]( https://miao-qi-rpi-app.shinyapps.io/TrialEquity/) is an interactive web-based R-Shiny app founded upon our novel randomized clinical trial (RCT) equity framework inspired by machine learning fairness.
 It is designed to quantify and visualize the inequities in clinical trials and provide insights to improve the clinical trial equity and health equity, with specific considerations for diverse user groups including clinicians, researchers, and health policy advocates.

 <!-- TABLE OF CONTENTS -->